 For the purposes of this chapter, the public safety commission is vested with the following duties and powers:

-(1) Initial applications.
-To screen, verify, investigate and review all initial applications for licenses for the sale of alcoholic beverages, at wholesale and retail, by the package and by the drink, and to make recommendations to the mayor and council to grant or to deny licenses for the sale of alcoholic beverages by the package and for the sale of alcoholic beverages by the drink.
-The commission shall make a determination of all qualifications and requirements to ensure that the applicant meets the qualifications and requirements.

-(2) Renewals.
-To investigate and hear reports and charges constituting probable cause not to renew licenses for the sale of alcoholic beverages at wholesale and retail, by the package and by the drink, and to make recommendations to the mayor and council to grant or to deny renewals of licenses for the sale of alcoholic beverages by the package and for the sale of alcoholic beverages by the drink.

-(3) Determinations of conduct or offenses requiring penalty, suspension, revocation or combination thereof.
-To conduct hearings upon charges of the city to any alcohol beverage licensee as to the occurrence of conduct or an offense for which penalty, suspension, revocation or a combination thereof is provided under this chapter; to cause a record and transcript of such hearing to be made and kept; to take any of the actions provided for in section 6-233 below.
+(1) Determinations of conduct or offenses requiring penalty, suspension, revocation or combination thereof.
+To conduct hearings upon charges of the city to any alcohol beverage licensee as to the occurrence of conduct or an offense for which penalty, suspension, revocation, adjustment of operating hours, or a combination thereof is provided under this chapter; to cause a record and transcript of such hearing to be made and kept; to take any of the actions provided for in section 6-233 below.

-(4) Modifications.
+(2) Modifications.
 To recommend to the mayor and council modifications to this chapter and other city ordinances and policies pertaining to the regulation, control and taxing of alcoholic beverages.